iamstarkov/iamstarkov.com/2015-20-commonmark-helpers-release.md

 ![commonmark-helpers passing all the tests!](https://i.imgur.com/CM0V0d4.png)

+Basically, with commonmark-helpers you can find desire elements in markdown document and process them in html or plaintext format.

 When I was creating this blog, I faced issue with extracting data from raw markdown also I wanted to try [commonmark][commonmark], because I believe It will be standard for markdown in the future.
 Hopefully,